 If you can, visit the shrine on the 17th day of the fourth month in the lunar calendar.
 It is the Lady Golden Flower Festival where there are performances with dragons and lion dances.

-Built in 1954, the Seven Sisters Temple is actually a cluster of temples and arches.
+Built in 1954, this small temple is actually a cluster of temples and arches.
 It is said that the temple is dedicated to the seven Hakka girls who became sworn sisters and agree never to marry.
 Couples who want children visit the Seven Sisters Temple and pray for fertility.

 4. Tai Lei Island Pier